‘Lower than snakes***’: Lauren Boebert’s antics are catching up with her at home

 Boebert seems to revel in drama, whether it’s posing with guns at Christmastime – with her underage children also armed in the viral photo – or posting outrageously on social media.

 The congresswoman really caused a stir on Tuesday night when she shouted at President Joe Biden during his State of the Union speech, accusing him of being personally responsible for the deaths of 13 service members in Afghanistan last year.
-Her heckling came as the president was speaking about his veteran son, Beau, who passed away in 2015; addressing burn pits in war zones and their residual affects on veterans, Mr Biden directly linked his son’s death to his own toxic exposure while on deployment in Iraq.
+Her heckling came as the president was speaking about his veteran son, Beau, who passed away in 2015; addressing burn pits in war zones and their residual affects on veterans, Mr Biden raised questions about his late son’s own toxic exposure while on deployment in Iraq.

 In addition to the heckling on Tuesday night, Boebert joined fellow Republican provocateur Marjorie Taylor Greene in turning her back on the Cabinet.